TwigGlenn4/BHS/README.md

 ## Installation

-Follow the instructions below to install and set up the Blockheads server on your system.
+Follow the instructions below to install and set up the Blockheads server on your system (Deban/Ubuntu - APT based distros).

 ### Linux